Terminal Tower: Architecture

 Built for $179 million by the Van Sweringen brothers, the tower was to serve as an office building atop the city's new rail station, the Cleveland Union Terminal.
 Originally planned to be 14 stories, the structure was expanded to 52 floors with a height of 708 ft.
 It rests on 280 ft caissons.
 Designed by the firm of Graham, Anderson, Probst & White, the tower was modeled after the Beaux-Arts New York Municipal Building by McKim, Mead, and White.
-The Terminal Tower was completed in 1927 and opened for tenants in 1928, though the Union Terminal complex wasn't dedicated until 1930.
+The Terminal Tower was completed in 1927 and opened for tenants in 1928, though the Union Terminal complex was not dedicated until 1930.

-It remained the tallest building in the world outside of New York City until the completion of the main building of Moscow State University in Moscow in 1953; it was the tallest building in North America outside of New York until the Prudential Center in Boston, was completed in 1964.
+It remained the tallest building in the world outside of New York City until the completion of the main building of Moscow State University in Moscow in 1953; it was the tallest building in North America outside of New York until the Prudential Center in Boston was completed in 1964.

-In the late 1960s through 1980s, radio station WCLV-FM (Cleveland's fine arts station) maintained studios on the 15th floor.
+In the late 1960s through 1980s, radio station WCLV maintained studios on the 15th floor.
 The transmitter was on the 43rd floor with transmission line running up the outside of the building to the antenna assembly attached to the flagpole atop the building.
 In the tiny cupola, which is technically the 52nd floor, there was equipment for the antenna heaters and a small telephone.

-Radio station WHK placed antennas on the building to increase the range of its 1420 kHz signal.
+At one time, many two-way radio and microwave radio systems were also located on the floors above the observation deck.

 In the 1980s, developers sought approval to make their proposed BP Building taller than the Terminal Tower, but city officials forced them to scale it down.
 The Terminal Tower remained the tallest building in Ohio until the 1991 completion of Society Center, now Key Tower.